nicinabox/nicinabox.com/source/_posts/2012-09-25-how-hatchpass-works.markdown

 These 3rd party services store your password.
 That makes them inherently untrustworthy.
 Hatchpass does not store anything.
 Since you can easily recreate **your** passwords, storage is an unnecessary risk.

-There is no signup, no account, no "user".
+There is no sign up, no account, no "user".
 You simply use it.

+They also generate actual random passwords.
+Since they're random, they have to be stored.
+You can't get that random password again.

 ## I get it.
 How does this help me?